 Lenders vary in their specialty areas.
 These range from commercial real estate to multi-family residences products.
 Make sure your lending choice is comfortable with your investment focus and has a strong track record in that area.
 Of specific concern, many hard money lenders will not provide financing to prospective private resident owners; if that is your focus, you may need to research to find state-centered lenders, such as private money lenders California.

-On that note, you may want to consider lenders who are able to access your prospective properties in person, which you may find to be a prerequisite for many of them.
+On that note, you may want to consider private lenders of Ontario who are able to access your prospective properties in person, which you may find to be a prerequisite for many of them.
 You can certainly investigate national private investment companies; however, a group that performs a hard visual inspection will be able to provide a more reliable, objective assessment of your investment prospect.
 If the inspection generates roadblocks to your financing, you can trust you have a reliable partnership in which the private money lenders have your back.

 You obviously want to avoid back-alley lending practices.
 As part of your lender research, you need to check that the company is registered and licensed with appropriate state agencies.
 Look for those registered with professional real estate organizations and your State Department of Real Estate.
 Your lender must also employ a specialist with a Real Estate Broker License, or one of the company owners must possess one.
 Obviously, you need to avoid any lender who skirts these requirements.